+<First Year>
-MPP students must take 2 core courses (6 credits: Analysis of Market and Public Policy, Quantitative Methods).

-MPP students must take at least 3 courses from his/her concentration (9 credits).

-MPP students must take at least one course (3 credits) from the MPP/PM concentration, or from the MD concentration of the MPP/ED.

-MPP students must also take two English courses, one from basic level and one from advanced level.
-English courses will be counted towards graduation requirement credits for up to 6 credits.

-MPP students must apply online to declare their concentrations through the KDI School website as of the 6^{th} week of the semester, when the combined total of the graduation requirement credits previously completed and currently being taken is above 39.
-Students are allowed to declare a maximum of 2 concentrations.
-If MPP students wish to declare concentrations from both the MPP and a different program, students must take the core and concentration courses in both programs.
+- 1 MPP students must take 2 core courses (6 credits: Analysis of Market and Public Policy, and Quantitative Methods). - 2 MPP students must take at least 3 courses from his/her concentration (9 credits). - \ One of the advanced analytic courses (Ph.D.
+Courses, Law & Economics, Advanced Quantitative Methods, Analysis of Policy-making Process, etc.) can be counted as a concentration course (maximum 3 credits). - 3 MPP students must also take two English courses, one from basic level and one from advanced level.
+English courses will be counted towards graduation requirement credits for up to 6 credits. - \\ MPP students must apply online to declare their concentrations through the KDI School website as of the 6th week of the semester, when the combined total of the graduation requirement credits previously completed and currently being taken is above 39.
+MPP students are allowed to declare a maximum of 2 concentrations.

-In the second year, at least 3 credits must be completed by one of the following: submitting a final thesis, a final report for the capstone project, or one SRP (3 credits each) by the 4th week of each semester.
+1 In the second year, at least 3 credits must be completed by submitting one of the following by the 3rd week of each semester: a final thesis, a final

-Students who plan to write a thesis or do a capstone project must take the Advanced Research Seminar (3 credits) offered in the 5th semester.
-Students who plan to do a SRP must take one more elective course.

-After completing 45 graduation requirement credits or more including their research project, they must apply online for graduation eligibility review through the KDI School website during the 4th and 5th week of each semester.
+- report for the capstone project, or one SRP (3 credits each). - 2 Students who plan to write a thesis or do a capstone project must take the Advanced Research Seminar (3 credits) offered in the 5th semester.
+Students who plan to do an SRP must take one more elective course. - \\ After completing 45 graduation requirement credits or more including the research project, MPP students must apply online for graduation eligibility review through the KDI School website from the 3rd to 5th week of each semester. - \\ Basically, courses for following three concentrations are offered for parttime students: Global Finance and Regulation, Trade and Industrial Policy, and Entrepreneurship and Private Sector Development.

-e.g.) An MPP student must complete the following requirements to complete the FM concentration.
+e.g.) An MPP student must complete the following requirements to complete the GF concentration.

-MPP (FM) Core Courses Language Courses FM Concentration Courses MPP/ED(MD) or MPP/PM Course - ARS +Thesis - ARS + Capstone - one course + SRP Elective s Total Credit s Credits 6 6 9 3 6 15 45
+MPP (GF) Core Courses GF Concentration Language Courses - ARS +Thesis - ARS + Capstone - one course + SRP Electives Total Credits Credits 6 9 6 6 18 45

-3. Requirements for Completing the Full-time MPP/ED Program <First Year> - 42 credits
+3. Requirements for Completing the Full-time MDP Program <First Year> - 42 credits